mixxxdj/mixxx/src/network/rest/README.md

   - `reorder` with `from`/`to`
   - `send_to_autodj` with `top`, `bottom`, or `replace` (pushes an entire playlist into the AutoDJ queue)

-TLS is strongly recommended whenever authentication or control endpoints are used, especially outside localhost.
+TLS is strongly recommended whenever authentication or write capabilities are used, especially outside localhost.